qnano/drift-estimation/README.md

 python dme_example.py
 ```

-Build from source (tested on linux
+Build from source (tested on ubuntu 20.04)
 -----------------
 - On Windows, make sure to install CUDA 11.2 and build using dme/DriftEstimation.sln.
 Make sure to build in Release mode
 - On Linux (tested on ubuntu):